nicopandrex/Westtown-School-Dining-Menu/README.md

 # 📋 Overview
 This project contains the source code for Westtown School's dining menu website, developed in 2023.
-The website is accessible only within the school's WiFi-Secure network.​
+The website is accessible only within the school's WiFi-Secure network.​ Worked on in collaboration with @russelljoa and other class members

 # 🌐 Access
 The live site is hosted at: dining.westtown.edu​